NateAdventures/NateAdventures/README.md

 I'm an Msc student in MEPHI university
 Finished my bachelors in the Tel Aviv University
 I am trying really hard to get into quant trading development bacuse Ive seen them at work and it was love at first sight.
+8 years of financial and data analysis experience. with C++ and ML projects on the side.

+*other than that, i love star wars (before disney), comix, vido games, psychology, shooting ranges, paradiving and Muai thai.*

 <!--
 **NateAdventures/NateAdventures** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.